kianeblackman/kianeblackman/README.md

 - Pizza Shark: a website and branding for a fictional pizzeria, built with Vite, React, and SCSS.

   View the project's [Github](https://github.com/kianeblackman/pizza-shark) and [Website](https://pizza-shark.netlify.app/).

-- Portfolio Website V2: I'm currently working on a new version of my portfolio website, using cutting-edge technologies.
-Stay tuned for updates!

 ## 👨🏾‍💻 Tec Stack